mgsloan/todoist-shortcuts/README.md

 # Todoist bugs

-## Undo will not work for multiple completions or deletions
+* Undo will not work for multiple completions or deletions

-## In agenda mode, ids get duplicated
+* In agenda mode, ids get duplicated

+* In agenda mode, if you shift click a task that is in two spots, shift click should probably select both.

+  - If you move the tasks so they are in the same day, they do not recombine!
+    Another bug.

 # Vimium